 Helping users install the AiBrow extension

-Once you've created a site that uses AiBrow, then you can automatically detect if the extension and on-device helper are installed using the Detect if AiBrow is installed example.
+Once you've created a site that uses AiBrow, then you can automatically detect if the extension and on-device helper are installed.

 The flow that users will be taken through is...

-2. Once extension installation is complete, they'll be asked to download the on-device helper
+Once the extension installation is complete, they'll be asked to download the on-device helper

 AiBrow has two components, the browser extension and the helper binary.
 Users will need both installed to use a model.
 After the browser extension is installed, users are prompted to continue the installation and download the helper binary, but you should still be prepared to handle cases where this has not been completed.
 AiBrow provides some helper utilities to check the current installation state and direct users to download the helper binary when needed.